isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-determine-if-old-seeds-are-still-good-for-planting/index.md

 Preventing the rapid decline of seed viability is far more effective than trying to resuscitate old seeds.
 Proper storage is paramount to extending the life of your seed collection.
 Remember the three key enemies of seed viability: heat, humidity, and light.

-Here�s how to store your seeds to maximize their longevity:
+Heres how to store your seeds to maximize their longevity:

 1.  **Keep Them Cool:**
-    * **Ideal:** A refrigerator (especially a dedicated seed refrigerator, or a drawer that isn't opened constantly) is excellent, ideally at temperatures between 32-40�F (0-4�C).
+    * **Ideal:** A refrigerator (especially a dedicated seed refrigerator, or a drawer that isn't opened constantly) is excellent, ideally at temperatures between 32-40F (0-4C).
     * **Good:** A cool, dry basement, an unheated closet, or an interior cupboard away from heat sources (like ovens, heaters, or direct sunlight) are good alternatives if a refrigerator isn't feasible.
     * **Avoid:** Garages, sheds, or attics are generally too prone to extreme temperature fluctuations.